CIS (now Co-operative) Home Insurance Review

 - Fatal injury in the home up to £5000

-On top of your standard cover, you can also add the following extras:
+On top of your standard cover, you can also add a range of extra add-ons to provide cover for everything you need protected.

 What is an excess?